Why Childcare is so good for your child

-In the modern world it’s not unusual for households to have both parents working.
-Plus, with single-parent families on the rise, and relatives and extended families often living interstate, finding suitable childcare is a task most parents will face at one time or another.
+In the modern world, it’s not unusual for both parents in a household to be employed.
+And, with single-parent families on the rise, and relatives and extended families often living interstate or overseas, finding suitable childcare is a task most parents will face.

-No matter their age when entering childcare, it’s an opportunity for your baby, toddler or preschooler to learn about the world around them.
-They will also build the skills and resilience they will need to be successful in school and into the future.
-They will learn to share, make friends, develop skills that will serve them for life.
-And have a lot of fun at the same time!
-There are also many benefits for parents.
+No matter their age when entering childcare, it’s an opportunity for your baby, toddler or kindergarten / preschool-age child to learn about the world around them.
+They will also build the skills and resilience they will need to be successful in the transition to school and into the future.
+They will learn to share, make friends, and develop many skills that will serve them for life.
+And, let’s not forget, have a lot of fun at the same time!
+Childcare also provides many benefits for parents.

-So, let’s take a look at some of the reasons high-quality childcare with a focus on education is good for everyone.
+So, let’s take a look at some of the reasons high-quality childcare with a focus on education is good for the whole family.

-Guardian childcare professionals are not ‘babysitters’.
-They are skilled teachers and educators who know how to help your child develop their emotional skills, engage in activities, regulate their behaviour and build curiosity about the world.
-At Guardian we work alongside parents to establish these early skills and confidence in your child, on an individual basis.
-Because we know every child is uniquely wonderful, and we embrace this in everything we do.
+Team members in our Guardian Centres are not ‘babysitters’.
+They are skilled, qualified Teachers and Educators who know how to help your child develop their emotional skills, engage in experiences, regulate their behaviour and build curiosity about the world.
+At Guardian, we work alongside parents to establish these early skills and confidence in your child.
+We know every child is a unique individual, and we embrace this in everything we do.

 Developing important social skills

-For children who do not attend out-of-home childcare, it can be difficult to establish those all–important social skills that will serve them at school and in life.
-The odd playdate is great, but it won’t offer the same kind of social development fostered in a childcare setting.
+For children who do not attend out-of-home childcare, it can be difficult to establish those all–important social skills that will serve them at school and throughout life.
+Playdates are great, but it won’t offer the same kind of social development fostered in a childcare setting.
 Learning to interact with others, problem solve, share, play and learn are all skills a child will learn in a more formal setting.
 While their young brains and personalities are developing, a great childcare experience will only serve to benefit them in the long run.

 Children love to feel useful, and naturally have a desire to please others.
 Part of the childcare experience is exposing your little one to new tasks and self-care opportunities.
 This might be learning to feed themselves, toileting, setting a table, or learning to take their shoes on and off.
 They will also have the opportunity to help and encourage their peers with similar activities.
 This builds a great sense of self-worth, pride and increased independence, which will become increasingly obvious to you!
 They will also learn how to form bonds with others; something that will serve them for years to come.